Aalto5G/RealmGateway/README.md

 ## Considerations to performance testing of Realm Gateway

-Use the developed client to specifically control the IP addresses for DNS resolution and Data transfers.
+Use the developed client to specifically control the IP addresses for DNS resolution and Data transfers:

 - You may need to add host-only addresses (/32) to an interface and configure the routing table accordingly.
 - Using several IP sources also enables more socket binding options, which is necesarry for high test loads.